 Seeing a “DOT not authorized” notification is never fun.
 If your DOT status is labeled “not authorized,” this means you are not allowed to operate as a for-hire driver or carrier in interstate commerce.
-You will need to make sure that your operating authority has become active before the status can be changed to "authorized" in the FMCSA online systems.
+You must ensure that your operating authority has become active before the status can be changed to "authorized" in the FMCSA online systems.
 Why Is My DOT Number Not Authorized?

 Why Does My Operating Authority Status State: “Not Authorized”?

-It's important to keep in mind that your FMCSA operating authority number is essential for any trucking business to operate legally, so be sure to make note of it once it has been finalized and approved.
+It's important to remember that your FMCSA operating authority number is essential for any trucking business to use legally, so be sure to note it once it has been finalized and approved.
 Doing so will ensure that you have all the necessary requirements in place when conducting business on the road.
-What is DOT SAP Program?
+What is the DOT SAP Program?

-If you have already completed the process of applying for your operating authority and all the steps associated with it, but find that the issuing agency has not yet finished processing your application, then don't worry - this is a common occurrence!
-If you are a new applicant and have provided all of the necessary information as well as proof of insurance, then chances are good that your application is just waiting to be confirmed.
-Visit DOT Authority Package, Tips to prepare for 2023 DOT Week filings in minutes.
-How to get Oregon Trip And Fuel Permit?
+If you have already completed the process of applying for your operating authority and all the associated steps, but find that the issuing agency has not yet finished processing your application, don't worry - this is a common occurrence!
+If you are a new applicant and have provided all of the necessary information and proof of insurance, chances are good that your application is just waiting to be confirmed.
+Visit the DOT Authority Package, which contains tips to prepare for 2023 DOT Week filings in minutes.
+How do you get an Oregon Trip And Fuel Permit?

 More Information About the “Not Authorized” Status

 While it can take some time before you receive confirmation that your FMCSA application for DOT authority is complete, there are steps you can take to help speed up the process.
-Make sure to keep in contact with the agency and follow up regularly on your application status.
-Additionally, double-check that all documents were properly provided so as to avoid any potential delays due to missing paperwork.
+Keep in contact with the agency and follow up regularly on your application status.
+Additionally, double-check that all documents were provided correctly to avoid any potential delays due to missing paperwork.
 Must visit FMCSA Hours of Service Suspended topics.

 Suspended vs. “Not Authorized”

-If your operating authority status shows as “Suspended”, it means that you need to take the necessary steps to have your authorization reinstated.
-This is different from a status of “Not Authorized” which may refer to businesses awaiting processing.
-If this is the case, the guidelines and suggestions outlined above can help get you back on track.
-In either case, knowing the exact message that appears in your operating authority status is essential in understanding what action needs to be taken.
-Importance of The FMCSA 30-Minute Break Rule.
+If your operating authority status shows as “Suspended,” it means that you need to take the necessary steps to have your authorization reinstated.
+This is different from a group of “Not Authorized,” which may refer to businesses awaiting processing.
+If this is the case, the above guidelines and suggestions can help get you back on track.
+In either case, knowing the exact message that appears in your operating authority status is essential in understanding what action needs to be taken—the importance of The FMCSA 30-Minute Break Rule.

-Say that you have received an "unauthorized" message, it is important to take note of the exact wording.
+Say that you have received an "unauthorized" message; it is essential to take note of the exact wording.
 This may simply mean that your application is still in the process of being finalized and approved – and no action needs to be taken on your part.
-On the other hand, if you receive a message such as “suspended”, then some steps may need to be taken before you can become fully reinstated.
+On the other hand, if you receive a message such as “suspended,” some steps may be taken before you can become fully reinstated.
 Whatever message you receive, make sure that you understand what it means so that you know how best to respond.
 What is Unified Carrier Registration?

-It's always a good idea to check up on your operating authority status after you have finished the application process.
-Keep an eye on your progress and take all the necessary steps to ensure that your authorization is ready to go.
-Doing this will help you stay ahead of any issues or delays, so don't hesitate to keep tabs on your status!
-Must visit the link.
+Checking up on your operating authority status after completing the application process is always a good idea.
+Keep an eye on your progress and take all the necessary steps to ensure your authorization is ready.
+Doing this will help you avoid any issues or delays, so don't hesitate to keep tabs on your status!
+You must visit the link.

 Who Must Have DOT Authority?